Healthdirect Free Australian health advice you can count on.

 Key facts

-• Being overweight and living with obesity are common in Australia, affecting 1 in 4 Australian children.
+• Living with overweight or obesity is common in Australia, affecting 1 in 4 Australian children.

 • Helping a child or teenager maintain a healthy weight means they're less likely to struggle with weight problems as adults.

-• You can help manage obesity in children by modelling healthy eating habits with them, encouraging lots of physical activity and limiting screen time.
+• You can help manage obesity in children by modelling healthy eating habits, encouraging regular physical activity and limiting screen time.

 What is obesity in children?

-In Australia, around 1 in 4 children aged between 4 and 15 years live with obesity or are overweight.
+In Australia, around 1 in 4 children aged between 4 and 15 years live with overweight or obesity.
+Living with overweight or obesity can significantly affect a child's physical health, mental health and wellbeing.
+They are also more likely to live with overweight or obesity during adulthood.

 What are the signs of obesity in children?